 Dawn has been published in VoiceCatcher and Thresholds and has self-published a collection of short stories and a chapbook of poetry with her father.
 Three of her poems are featured in the 2012 edition of We'Moon "Chrysalis" and her poem "Last Days" is included in the 2012 edition of Perceptions Magazine of the Arts published by Mount Hood Community College.
 Dawn is also the writer for Divine Eros, a photography narrative about women mystics.

-Dawn currently holds writing workshops for women with a cancer diagnosis at OHSU and for family caregivers through Clackamas County's Respite Caregiver Program.
-She also holds workshops for elders in assisted living, hospice and other groups.
+Dawn currently holds writing workshops for women with a cancer diagnosis at OHSU.
+She also holds workshops for caregivers, elders in assisted living, hospice and other groups.
 Please contact her at the below e-mail or phone number if you are interested in setting up a workshops for a specific community.

-> Dawn is also available for individual writing coaching sessions, writing project support and manuscript editing.
+Dawn is also available for individual writing coaching sessions, writing project support and manuscript editing.

 Sidra Quinn's poems and short stories have been published most recently in Cirque Literary Journal, Wordstock 10, and a variety of others.
 Sidra is a freelance writer, editor, and business consultant; she also gets paid to write other people's blogs (but refuses to have her own).
 She holds an MBA as well as an undergraduate degree in English Literature.
 Sidra facilitates writing workshops for a variety of communities and was an associate editor for a local women’s anthology.

 She lives in Portland with her partner and their small petting zoo of animals.
 With years of teaching and training experience, Sidra is excited for each new opportunity to explore the power of writing in a group.

 Sidra is available for writing coaching sessions, writing project support, and manuscript editing.
 She can also assist those who are trying to start their own writing critique groups.